4th of July 2020: Police patrol crowded bars, closed beaches for holiday weekend

+People are still having a good time, enjoying food, live music and boat rides.

+Navy Pier officials said they want their visitors to have fun, but also stay safe.

-After crowds cluttered still closed lakefront beaches, Chicago police are out patrolling, warning would-be beachgoers not to partake.
+After crowds cluttered closed lakefront beaches, Chicago police have been out patrolling, warning would-be beachgoers not to partake.

 Chicago's beaches are officially closed through the July 4 holiday weekend, but that hasn't stopped people from getting out there and enjoying some time in the sun.